Antifragility & risk #

 The black swan, or the turkey, is a dupe’s problem.
 The butcher knows what will happen to the turkey; the turkey does not.
 That is exactly why it is a turkey — because it is a dupe.

-Slow to build, quick to strike #
+Slow to build, quick to destroy #